-North Metro Music Education was established to assist homeschooled and private schooled students in the North Metro Atlanta area of Georgia in music education.
-We support opportunities for these children to participate in music education and performance programs and to develop musical talents and appreciation.
+North Metro Music Education was established to assist students from all educational backgrounds in the North Metro Atlanta area of Georgia in music education.
+We support opportunities for children in public school, private school, and homeschool to participate in music education and performance programs and to develop musical talents and appreciation.

 As a Christian organization, NMME promotes the social, cognitive, and emotional development of these students by providing organizational, logistical and financial assistance.

-Beginning in 2019, North Metro Music Education is pleased to offer a weekly music program offering concert band, orchestra, chorus, jazz, and marching band classes that will include professional instruction, musical development, and performance opportunities.
+In 2019, North Metro Music Education began a weekly, after-school music program offering concert band, orchestra, chorus, jazz, and marching band classes that include professional instruction, musical development, and performance opportunities.

 Meet Our Directors